 In only four short months of hosting our "No Croutons Required" recipe roundup, Holler and I seemed to have already established a tradition of submitting our own recipes to each other at the last possible moment when it's our co-founder's turn to host.
 Maybe it's the pressure of trying to come up with something extra special to please each other, or maybe it's … well, maybe it's just that the month just flies by so fast.
 Well, whatever, apparently it's my turn to be a bad blogger, but I think I've just managed to slide under the deadline for Holler's "Cheese Salad" challenge.

-Once the decision to make halloumi the centrepiece of my salad had been made, it was only natural to make saganaki, an old Greek appetizer of fried or broiled cheese for which halloumi is a perfect choice, as Peter M and others I've come across have suggested.
-Nothing fancy here, as the idea was to surround the saganaki with a tidy, basic salad featuring simple, complementary Greek flavours like herbs, tomatoes, peppers and kalamata olives (and just one jalapeño to provide a little kick — I just can't resist).
+Once the decision to make Halloumi the centrepiece of my salad had been made, it was only natural to make "saganaki", an old Greek appetizer of fried or broiled cheese for which Halloumi is a perfect choice, as Peter M and others I've come across have suggested.
+Nothing fancy here, as the idea was to surround the saganaki with a tidy, basic salad featuring simple, complementary Greek flavors like herbs, tomatoes, peppers and Kalamata olives (and just one jalapeño to provide a little kick — I just can't resist).

 |Fried Saganaki with Halloumi on a Greek Tomato Salad with Kalamata Olives|

 Simple and beautiful fresh Greek tomato salad topped with fried lemon saganaki made with halloumi cheese